 - Unless pruning or trellising is needed, we leave plants virtually alone until harvest time.

-- We save seeds, and often allow self-seeding for next year.
+- We save our heirloom and open-pollinated seeds, and often allow self-seeding for next year.